 Peter B. Freund is the Principal Owner of Trinity Sports Holdings, a portfolio company which owns and operates professional sports teams and venues throughout North America and Europe.
 Trinity Sports Holdings portfolio includes interests in Major League Baseball’s New York Yankees and Minor League Baseball’s Memphis Redbirds, Charleston RiverDogs and Williamsport Crosscutters.
 Trinity Sports Holdings also owns and operates two professional soccer teams; Dagenham & Redbridge Football Club in East London, England and Memphis 901 Football Club in downtown Memphis, TN.
 Trinity Sports Holdings was named Ballpark Digest’s Sports Organization of the Year in 2017.

-Peter currently serves as Executive Chairman of Dagenham & Redbridge F.C. and sits on the Board of both the Pacific Coast and New York-Penn professional baseball leagues, and the United Soccer League, where he is a member of all three respective executive committees.
+In 2020, Peter joined the Office of the Commissioner of Baseball to help guide the transition of MLB’s licensed affiliates and spearhead the formation and launch of the MLB Draft League, debuting in 2021.
+While continuing to work at MLB, Peter remains Executive Chairman of Dagenham & Redbridge F.C. and serves on the board of the United Soccer League, where he is a member of its executive committee.
 Further, he is the President of the Redbirds Community Fund, an organization which supports numerous community outreach initiatives in Memphis, TN.

 Peter graduated from the Horace Mann School in Riverdale, NY and received his Bachelor of Arts degree from Dartmouth College in Hanover, NH.
 Peter also serves as the Chair of the Board of Trustees of the Rippowam Cisqua School, a coeducational independent day school for grades pre-kindergarten through nine in Bedford, NY, which he attended.